sanger/lighthouse/README.md

 ### Running

-1. Start the Lighthouse service specified in the `docker-compose.yml` from the root of the repository (this builds the docker image if it does not exist, then starts it up i.e. take care to delete old images or add --build):
+1. Start the Lighthouse service specified in the `docker-compose.yml` from the root of the repository (this builds the docker image if it does not exist, then starts it up):

        docker-compose up

-        or
+   or, to force a rebuild of the image:

        docker-compose up --build

    This will keep running continuously in your terminal window, so to execute further commands you'll need to open a new terminal window or tab.